5 Lessons From Founding Tech Groups + Memoir

 My YouTube Channel, 14,

 At the age of 14, I started a YouTube channel where I uploaded unique tech tutorials.
 I did not share about this channel in my previous group.
-I closed it after I got strike on a video where I taught how to make and execute prank bat "viruses" on Android using Exagear, Wine implementation for Android, and an another strike for using copyrighted SFX in my botany video.
+My two videos got strike on a video.
+First where I taught how to make and execute prank bat "viruses" on Android using Exagear, Wine implementation for Android.
+Second for using copyrighted nature SFX in my botany video.

 Copyright strike recieved within 24 hours